AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/mapping-overview.md

 ![](assets/array.png)

-For more information about arrays, see [Item data types in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/item-data-types.md)
+For more information about arrays, see [Item data types](../../workfront-fusion/mapping/item-data-types.md)

 ### Map an array's first element